PrismarineJS/minecraft-data/doc/add-data-new-version.md

 The file location is `/assets/minecraft/textures/map/map_icons.png`.

 Alternatively you might be able to look up the icons from the following page on the [Minecraft wiki](https://minecraft.gamepedia.com/Map#Map_icons) or from [wiki.vg](https://wiki.vg/Protocol#Map_Data).

+## Enchantments

+Duplicate enchantments.json from the latest version and add manually the missing enchantments.
+Enchantments data could be found by looking into the deobfuscated classe files of each enchantments, as well as in the Enchantments registry.

 ## WIP